Upload new images. The image library for this site will open in a new window.

 This review panel will review all students who wish to pursue a doctoral degree in spring of their second year.
 The panel will decide to accept or reject students in their bid to enter the dissertation proposal and field exam phase.
 This panel is comprised of the Director of Graduate Studies and the Graduate Admissions and Funding Committee.
 Materials to be used in the review include a student’s GPA and course record, faculty evaluations of students in seminars and as graduate assistants, and the written assessments of student performances in their Long Paper defenses.
 Students who are not recommended for further study will still receive their MA degree, assuming they have met the requirements.

-- Exams are graded by Field Exam Committees.
+Exams are graded by Field Exam Committees.
 Grades are reported to the Director of Graduate Studies.
-Possible grades on the exam are Distinction, Pass, Deficient and Fail.
+Possible grades on the exam are Distinction, Pass, and Deficient.
 Distinction and Pass are considered passing grades.
-Results of the field exams will be made known to students as soon as all exams have been graded, usually within two to three weeks.
+Results of the field exams will be made known to students as soon as all exams have been graded, usually within two weeks.

 DISSERTATION PROPOSAL DEFENSE (ADMISSION TO CANDIDACY EXAM):

-- The dissertation proposal defense should be held at the beginning of the student’s fourth year, not later than October 1.
+The dissertation proposal defense should be held at the beginning of the student’s fourth year, not later than the Monday of the second week of fall semester of the student’s fourth year.
 Funding for the spring semester of the fourth year is contingent upon having passed the candidacy examination.

-- Detailed guidelines for the preparation and presentation of the dissertation are described in Regulations Governing Theses and Dissertations, which may be obtained from the Graduate College or online www.udel.edu/gradoffice/polproc.
+Detailed guidelines for the preparation and presentation of the dissertation are described in the UD Thesis and Dissertation Manual.